Narivetta: Critical response

-Box-Office
+Box office

 On its opening day, the movie recorded an overall Malayalam occupancy rate of 34.34%, indicating a gradual increase in audience turnout throughout the day.
 The morning shows began with a modest occupancy of 21.97%, which rose to 28.73% in the afternoon.
 Evening shows saw further improvement with a 34.96% occupancy rate, culminating in a significant increase during the night shows, which recorded 51.71% attendance.
 The film grossed approximately ₹1.75 crore at the box office on its first day.

 On its second day, Narivetta witnessed a growth in box office performance, collecting an estimated ₹1.85 crore, which brought its two-day India net total to ₹3.50 crore.
 This marked a 19% increase from its opening day collection, attributed to positive word-of-mouth and increasing audience interest.
 In Kerala, the film grossed approximately ₹3.35 crore over the first two days.
 Made on a reported budget of ₹10 crore, the film recovered around 35% of its production cost within this period.

 On its third day, Narivetta continued its upward trend at the box office, earning an estimated ₹2 crore.
 This brought the film’s total India net collection to approximately ₹5.20 crore over its opening weekend.
 The consistent growth over the first three days was attributed to strong word-of-mouth and positive audience reception.
 The film grossed ₹15 crore at the worldwide box office in three days of its release.

+Controversy

+In December 2025, Narivetta was not included in the Kerala Film Producers' Association's list of Malayalam films considered commercially successful in 2025.
+The film was profitable but was not classified as a hit by the association.
+Anuraj Manohar, the film's director, disputed the classification, stating that the film had made a profit.
+Anuraj offered to disclose the film's financial records to substantiate his claim and questioned the criteria used by the association to determine the commercial performance of films.

+Anuraj also criticised the association's reported loss figures, arguing that portraying most films as financial failures could discourage prospective producers and negatively affect the Malayalam film industry.